SUB&SUB · Docs

 TierModelsInput / 1MOutput / 1M

-Mini gpt-5.4-mini, gpt-5.3-codex, claude-haiku-4.5, claude-haiku-4.5-thinking $0.20$1.60
+Mini gpt-5.4-mini, claude-haiku-4-5-20251001 $0.20$1.60

-Premium gpt-5.5 $1.10$8.80
+Premium gpt-5.5, gpt-5.6-sol $1.10$8.80

 Anthropic prompt-caching bills as a separate line item: cache writes at 1.25× and cache reads at 0.10× the tier's input rate.
 So a haiku-4.5 cache hit costs 0.20 × 0.10 = $0.02 per 1M tokens, and a sonnet-4.5 cache hit costs 0.75 × 0.10 = $0.075 per 1M tokens.
-Cache columns are recorded on each settle row so the console can show the breakdown.
+Cache tokens are itemised on every request's billing record — the console shows the breakdown.

 Balance is deducted in real time as each request returns — for streaming requests, settlement runs after the [DONE] chunk lands.
 View your live balance and per-request settlements at /console#billing.